alimac/finding-the-entrance/README.md

 <!-- .element: class="quote-source" -->

 Note:
-- Sprint tomorrow: people of all skills welcome
 - Write down top three things about Drupal (or related technologies) that you are interested in, right now.
 - Pick a thing on the list.
 Maybe break it down into smaller parts, if needed
 - Learn it!
 And ask questions